kernelkit/infix/doc/developers-guide.md

 For this to work as painlessly as possible:

   1. Fork Infix to your own user or organization[^1]
-  2. Fork all the Infix submodules, e.g., `buildroot` to your own user or organization as well
+  2. Fork all the Infix submodules, e.g., `kernelkit/buildroot` to your own user or organization as well
   3. Clone your fork of Infix to your laptop/workstation

 If you use a GitHub organization you get the added benefit of having